SkylineCommunications/dataminer-docs/connector-help/connector_help/Ross Video General Frame - Cobalt Digital 9922.md

 ### Ancillary Data Processing Path 1 & Ancillary Data Processing Path 2

 This page shows the status of the ancillary data processing.
-You can also configure the data processing for each ADP Proc of path 1 and 2, includingSetup Mode, Setup Did, Setup SDid, etc.
+You can also configure the data processing for each ADP Proc of path 1 and 2, including Setup Mode, Setup Did, Setup SDid, etc.

 ### YC Alignment